iotaledger/is-ui-components/README.md

 ```

 -   `authenticatedUserDID`: identity logged identifier
--   `isAuthenticated`: true if there is an identity authenticated
+-   `isAuthenticated`: true if there is an identity authenticated and JWT is not expired.

 ### UI Components